To: Administrative File: [CAG #00066R4]

 7. Expert Opinion

-We may receive expert opinions on the proposed decision during the comment period.
+We did not receive any expert opinions during the comment periods.

 8. Public Comments

 CMS received 12 timely public comments during the initial comment period.
 Ten of these comments supported the request to review the current policy supporting the requestor’s position that the policy is outdated and does not reflect current practice for treating wet AMD.
 They support that the current NCD requirement for follow-up fluorescein angiography with OPT with verteporfin is no longer necessary.

 One comment supported the treatment of OPT with verteporfin and provided a testimonial of how it provided benefit for a family member.
 This comment did not mention the requirement for follow-up FA.

 One comment neither agreed nor disagreed with the proposed decision.
 It was a comment regarding uveitis, which is not relevant to this proposed decision.

 Of these public comments received, seven were from physicians, one of whom is a retina specialist and one of whom is a vitreoretinal surgeon, two were from professional societies; one of whom is the requestor, one was from a clinical assistant professor of surgery, one from a consultant, and one from a family member of a Medicare beneficiary.
 None of the comments included any references for review.